-The Kano State Government has decried the state of education in the state, saying there is a school of more than 5,000 pupils without classrooms and a standard toilet.
+The Kano State Government has decried the state of education, saying that a school with more than 5,000 pupils lacks classrooms and a standard toilet.

 The state Commissioner for Education, Umar Haruna Doguwa, disclosed this on Wednesday while receiving a team from the British Council in his office.

-Doguwa reiterated the government’s commitment to continue working closely with the British Council to address challenges surrounding the education sector.
+Doguwa reiterated the government’s commitment to continue working closely with the British Council to address education sector challenges.

 He revealed that the state was facing serious challenges undermining the progress of education and affecting the future of its younger ones.

-Doguwa said it was time to revive the long-existing relationship between the Kano State Government and the British Council as the state embarked on creating policies and programmes aimed at promoting the education sector.
+Doguwa said it was time to revive the long-existing relationship between the Kano State Government and the British Council as the state created policies and programmes to promote the education sector.

 “In Kano now, you have a school with 5,000 pupils without a standard toilet, no classrooms and seats.
 So the problem is serious and pathetic.